What Does “Somatic” Mean: Part Two

 The Cost/Benefit of Disconnection

 When a traumatic event is experienced, these defenses attempt to protect you from intense psychological pain.
 Otherwise, you risk complete overwhelm (e.g., a psychotic break or physical death).
-Seen this way, disconnection is actually useful because it helps you survive.
-It works best in the short term as a temporary buffer as a protective strategy.
+Seen this way, disconnection is actually useful because it helps you survive the intolerable.
+It works best in the short term as a temporary buffer.
 However, the reality is that disconnection in its various forms can often span months or even years.

-Although the immediate benefit of the disconnection is survival, the long-term cost is a compromised perception of the sensations your body send to your mind.
+Although the immediate benefit of the disconnection is survival, the long-term cost is a compromised perception of the sensations your body sends to your mind.
 Remember, your mind-body relies on these perceptions to maintain homeostasis.
-But without the ability to sense and feel, your ability to perceive danger—and take action against it—is impaired.
-You can actually become more vulnerable to danger.
+But without the ability to sense and feel, your ability to perceive danger—and then take action against it—is impaired.
+Living in a state of chronic disconnection makes you more vulnerable to danger.

 Furthermore, sensations and emotions (i.e., pleasure, pain, anger, joy, grief, expansion, contraction, exhilaration, despair) are all essential to the basic experience of feeling alive.
 Without them, life loses vitality and meaning, which is why trauma survivors have often been known to describe themselves as “the living dead.”